logstash-plugins/logstash-input-kinesis/README.md

     * **required**: false
     * **default value**: `"TRIM_HORIZON"`

-### Additional KCL Settings
-* `additional_settings`: The KCL provides several configuration options which can be set in [KinesisClientLibConfiguration](https://github.com/awslabs/amazon-kinesis-client/blob/master/amazon-kinesis-client-multilang/src/main/java/software/amazon/kinesis/coordinator/KinesisClientLibConfiguration.java).
-These options are configured via various function calls that all begin with `with`.
-Some of these functions take complex types, which are not supported.
-However, you may invoke any one of the `withX()` functions that take a primitive by providing key-value pairs in `snake_case`.
-For example, to set the dynamodb read and write capacity values, two functions exist, withInitialLeaseTableReadCapacity and withInitialLeaseTableWriteCapacity.
-To set a value for these, provide a hash of `additional_settings => {"initial_lease_table_read_capacity" => 25, "initial_lease_table_write_capacity" => 100}`
-    * **required**: false
-    * **default value**: `{}`

 ## Authentication

 This plugin uses the default AWS SDK auth chain, [DefaultAWSCredentialsProviderChain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html), to determine which credentials the client will use, unless `profile` is set, in which case [ProfileCredentialsProvider](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/profile/ProfileCredentialsProvider.html) is used.